Learn How To Be Kind To Others!

 - Tell someone you love precisely why you like them.

 - Make it your goal each day to encourage someone!

-- Leave a friendly note where someone will find it to brighten up their day.
+- Leave a friendly note that someone will find to brighten their day.

 - Hold the door open for multiple people while saying hi to them.

 - Leave a big tip for a waitress with an encouraging note.